-Hyewon Seo is a CNRS (Centre National de la Recherche Scientifique: French National Center for Scientific Research) research scientist with HDR degree (An academic degree in France that allows you to be a supervisor for PhD students) at the University of Strasbourg, since 2009.
+Hyewon Seo is a CNRS (Centre National de la Recherche Scientifique: French National Center for Scientific Research) research scientist at the University of Strasbourg, since 2009.
 She holds BSc and MSc degrees in computer science from the Korea Advanced Institute of Science and Technology (KAIST), and a PhD degree from the University of Geneva.
 During 2004-2009, she worked as an assistant professor in the Computer Science and Engineering Department at the Chungnam National University.
 Her research interest centers primarily around 3D/4D shape analysis and modeling, with focus on human data.
 She has also worked on data-driven methods for shape estimation and motion generation, texture mapping, and sketch-based shape reconstruction, among others.
 So far, she has authored about 60 published articles in international journals and conferences, 4 book chapters, and 3 patents.

 Hyewon Seo has served several editorial boards for international journals, among them is The Visual Computer journal (Springer Nature) where she works as an associate editor-in-chief since 2016.
 She also serves as PC member or reviewer for internationally renowned conferences, and has been a conference chair of Computer Graphics International conference in 2015.
 During 2012-2016, she has been a national committee member of CNRS.
 She has been an adjunct professor at the Department of Computer Science at Pohang University of Science and Technology (POSTECH) since 2016.